Seasonal road closures in effect

 Winter Camping at Colter Bay

 Primitive winter camping is allowed in the plowed parking lot adjacent to the Colter Bay Visitor Center for $5 per night from December 1 to April 15.
-Camp on the snow that covers the parking lot.
+Camp on the snow covering the parking lot.
 Pay at the self-pay station by the restroom.

 Winter Backcountry Camping Permits

 Backcountry camping is allowed throughout the year.
-You must obtain a backcountry permit, free of charge, at the Craig Thomas Discovery & Visitor Center in Moose.
-Check the backcountry brochure for more information of call the permits desk (307) 739-3309.
+You must obtain a backcountry permit, free of charge, call the permits office (307) 739-3309 for more information, or check the backcountry brochure.

 Did You Know?